 - Building design: The design and layout of a home can impact how energy efficient it is.
 For example, open concept houses are often more efficient than homes that are broken up into smaller rooms, because it’s easier to control the temperature and requires less building materials to construct.

-- Insulation: Look for homes that are well-insulated to keep the house warm in the winter and cool in the summer.
-Spray-foam insulation is widely considered to be the most energy-efficient type of insulation.
+- Insulation: Look for homes that are well-insulated to keep the house warm in winter and cool in summer.
+Spray-foam insulation is widely considered to be the most energy-efficient type.

 - Doors and windows: Efficient and well-sealed doors and windows can reduce heating and cooling costs.
 For improved efficiency, you can also install window shades to reduce cold drafts in the winter and keep heat outside in the summer.

 - Energy sources: Some homes rely partially or entirely on renewable energy sources, like solar.
-Homes with solar panels might be more expensive, but they can reduce your energy bill.
+Homes with solar panels might be more expensive, but they can reduce your energy bill considerably.
 Some states offer incentives for homeowners with solar.